sftpgo/docs/docs/config-file.md

 - `certificate_file`, string.
 Certificate for HTTPS.
 This can be an absolute path or a path relative to the config dir.
 - `certificate_key_file`, string.
 Private key matching the above certificate.
 This can be an absolute path or a path relative to the config dir.
 If both the certificate and the private key are provided, the server will expect HTTPS connections.
 Certificate and key files can be reloaded on demand sending a `SIGHUP` signal on Unix based systems and a `paramchange` request to the running service on Windows.
 - `min_tls_version`, integer.
 Defines the minimum version of TLS to be enabled. `12` means TLS 1.2 (and therefore TLS 1.2 and TLS 1.3 will be enabled),`13` means TLS 1.3, `10` means TLS 1.0, `11` means TLS 1.1.
 Default: `12`.
 - `tls_cipher_suites`, list of strings.
 List of supported cipher suites for TLS version 1.2 and below.
 If empty, a default list of secure cipher suites is used, with a preference order based on hardware performance.
 Note that TLS 1.3 ciphersuites are not configurable.
-The supported ciphersuites names are defined [here](https://github.com/golang/go/blob/master/src/crypto/tls/cipher_suites.go#L53){:target="_blank"}.
+Supported [ciphersuites names](https://github.com/golang/go/blob/master/src/crypto/tls/cipher_suites.go#L53){:target="_blank"}.
 Any invalid name will be silently ignored.
 The order matters, the ciphers listed first will be the preferred ones.
 Default: empty.
 - `tls_protocols`, list of string.
 HTTPS protocols in preference order.
 Supported values: `http/1.1`, `h2`.
 Default: `http/1.1`, `h2`.

 The telemetry server publishes the following endpoints:

 - `/healthz`, health information (for health checks)
 - `/metrics`, Prometheus metrics
-- `/debug/pprof`, if enabled via the `enable_profiler` configuration key, for profiling, more details [here](profiling.md)
+- `/debug/pprof`, if enabled via the `enable_profiler` configuration key, for profiling, [more details](profiling.md)

 ## HTTP clients